b1rdest/CC3002/README.md

 - Dead units can not be attacked now.
 - Improved privacy for *most* variables
 - PlayerUnit now has setter setPanel.
+- PlayerUnit now has variable controller: GameController, which is passed to norma, so the Observer pattern can be constructed

 #### For Board:
 - All boards are *mostly* tested